Git Software Development Guidelines: Improving Team Collaboration

 3.2 Commit Message Guidelines

-• Clear and concise: Commit messages should be brief and clearly describe the changes made.
-Please refer to Conventional Commits.
+• Clear and concise: Commit messages should be brief and clear, describing the changes made.
+Refer to Conventional Commits.

-• Format: Use a standard format, for example: refactor(GAIS-2892): improve HTTP response handling and concurrency control
+• Format: Use a standard format, such as: refactor(GAIS-2892): improve HTTP response handling and concurrency control

-The GAIS-2892 corresponds to the Jira issue number.
-The Gitea system can integrate with Jira issue numbers.
+The GAIS-2892 corresponds to the Jira Issue ID.
+The Gitea system can automatically link to Jira Issues.

 1